ConnectBox/connectbox-pi/docs/building_a_ubuntu_connectbox_imager.md

 ## Setting up your Device

-We'll need to get your RPi3 setup with a fresh, unalterated image.
-Follow the instructions here for how to get your device flashed with the proper firmware image:
+We first setup your RPi3 with a fresh base operating system image.
+Follow the instructions to install the base image on your MicroSD card and boot your device with it (_Install Vanilla Raspbian-lite on Raspberry Pi 3_):

 [Deployment Docs](https://github.com/ConnectBox/connectbox-pi/blob/master/docs/deployment.md)